gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

          :width: 300px

    JST PH
       JST PH is a type of connector used by the REV Control/Expansion Hubs and various electronics, such as sensors.
-For FTC, the 3-pin and 4-pin options will be used most often.
 On the REV Control/Expansion Hubs, the 4-pin connector is used for encoder, I2C, analog, and digital connections.
 The 3-pin connector is used for the RS-485 connection between the Control Hub and Expansion Hub.
 JST PH connectors are crimped onto wires.

       .. image:: images/wiring/jst-sensor-connectors.png
          :alt: JST PH and JST XH connectors